The Complete Guide to Chromexcel | Pros and Cons, How to Clean and Condition

 First up, definitions:

-- Full grain leather is generally defined as leather that leaves the skin’s grain in tact, meaning you can see the pores and markings of the animal’s actual skin.
+- Full grain leather is generally defined as leather that hasn’t had its surface sanded down, leaving the skin’s grain in tact.
+You can see the pores and markings of the animal’s actual skin.

 [Learn more: Horween Discusses Top Grain vs Full Grain Leathers]